prateksha/IntersectionPoints/README.md

 - **Ayush** : Wrote the proof of correctness.
 Wrote sample test cases.
 Wrote the script for generating large inputs.

 - **Prateksha** : Wrote the code.
-Completed pseudo code and the running time analysis of README.
-Completed the README for TestCase formats.
+Completed pseudo code, running time analysis and TestCase formats of README.